Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 Before the pandemic, 1 in 7 Americans relied on food banks, according to Feeding America, a national network of the charities.
 Now, demand has doubled or tripled at many organizations, U.S. food bank operators told Reuters.
 And yet farmers are destroying produce, dumping milk and culling livestock because the pandemic has upended supply chains, making it impossible for many to get crops to market.
 Grocery stores struggle to stock shelves because suppliers can’t adjust to the sudden shift of demand away from shuttered restaurants to retailers, which requires different packaging and distribution networks.

-The FDA warns that doctors should not use the malaria drugs chloroquine and hydroxychloroquine (approved under an FDA issued EUA on March 28) to treat covid-19 patients outside a hospital or a clinical trial, citing reports of “serious heart rhythm problems.”
+The warns that doctors should not use the malaria drugs chloroquine and hydroxychloroquine (approved under an issued on March 28) to treat covid-19 patients outside a hospital or a clinical trial, citing reports of “serious heart rhythm problems.”
 An increasing number of studies and reports have raised safety issues, making the drugs an example of how President Trump’s embrace of unproven medical ideas has potentially endangered Americans’ lives and put health agencies in a tough spot.

 Alaska – Stay-at-home order expires.
 Gov. Mike Dunleavy, a Republican, eased restrictions on several kinds of businesses starting April 24, giving Alaska among the first restarts in the nation.
 All businesses will be allowed to open at full capacity on May 22.